wizzeg/IciclEngine/README.md

 This engine is primarily using data oriented design, with some use of object oriented programming where it makes more sense (or will not impact game performance).
 Everything that is reasonbly simple to make multi-threaded is multi-threaded.

 How to run:
-Install Visual Studio 22, and ensure you have at least C++, but preferably C++ 23 or higher.
+Install Visual Studio 22, and ensure you have at least C++20, but preferably C++ 23 or higher.
 Also ensure you have windows 10, but it might work on windows 11 too (I pray).
 (Projects -> properties -> Configure properties -> general -> C++ language standards)

 Download code.